 When it comes to pushing through adversity and harnessing your time, I recommend the following resources:

-- Goal setting course: For step-by-step directions on goal setting
+- Goal success course: For step-by-step directions on goal success

 - Productivity tools